Traveling in Bear Country

 Proper Placement of Food Canister in Camp Area

-Counter balancing food consists of hanging the food in two sacs over the branch of a tree.
-The food must be at least 15 feet above the ground, and 10 feet horizontally from the tree trunk.
-It is extremely difficult to properly counter balance food, and counter balancing is not as effective as it once was.
-Even when it is hung properly, bears may gain access to counter-balanced food.
-If you choose to counter balance your food, be prepared to actively defend it and repeatedly scare bears away from your camp.
-Even with this negative reinforcement, bears may figure out a way to get your food - some bears will chew the branches off trees to get your food bags.
-The counter-balance method is only a delaying tactic; eventually persistent bears will obtain counter balanced food.
+Counter balance hanging technique may be used in areas where portable containers are not required.
+This method of food storage consists of hanging the food in two bags balanced over the branch of a tree.
+The food must be at least 15 feet above the ground, and 10 feet horizontally from the tree trunk, with no rope hanging down.
+It is extremely difficult to find an adequate tree and properly counter balance the bags.
+Counter balancing is not as effective as it once was.
+Even when it is hung properly, bears may figure out a way to get your food - some bears will chew the branches off trees to get the food.
+The counter-balance method is only a delaying tactic.
+Be prepared to actively defend your food.
+You may need to repeatedly scare bears away from your camp.